Canadian Center for Community Renewal

 European Co-operative Society (SCE)

-A European Cooperative Society (Societas Cooperativa Europea/SCE) is a cooperative organisation operating on a Europe-wide basis and governed by EC law directly applicable in the Member States, rather than by national law.
+A European Cooperative Society (Societas Cooperativa Europea/SCE) is a cooperative organization operating on a Europe-wide basis and governed by EC law directly applicable in the Member States, rather than by national law.

 European Research Institute on Cooperative and Social Enterprises (EURICSE)